This post may contain affiliate links. Please read the disclosure policy.

 - 1/4 cup sugar

-- Add lime chunks, about 15 mint leaves and sugar to a pitcher.
+- Add the lime chunks, mint leaves and sugar to a pitcher.

-- Top with ice in the pitcher.
-Pour the mojitos into glasses and spoon in melon balls.
+- When ready to serve, pour the mojitos into highball glasses and spoon in the watermelon balls.